hugocxl/react-echarts/docs/public/README.md

 ## Introduction

-[Apache ECharts](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library offering intuitive, interactive, and highly customizable charts.
+[ECharts](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library offering intuitive, interactive, and highly customizable charts.
 It is written in pure **JavaScript** and based on **zrender**, a canvas library.

 **`react-echarts`** is an abstraction library built with [React](https://facebook.github.io/react/) on top of ECharts.
 It exposes a set of components for developers that can be combined to set up amazing charts in their web pages.
 Main principles of **`react-echarts`** are: